San Jose and Farallones station

-San Jose and Farallones station is a light rail stop on the Muni Metro M Ocean View line, located in the Ingleside neighborhood of San Francisco, California.
+San Jose and Farallones station is a light rail stop on the Muni Metro M Ocean View line, located in the Oceanview neighborhood of San Francisco, California.
+The station has two side platforms (traffic islands) in the middle of San Jose Avenue.
+The platforms are not accessible.
 The station opened with the extension of the line to Balboa Park station on August 30, 1980.
-The station has two side platforms in the middle of San Jose Avenue (traffic islands) where passengers board or depart from trains.
-The stop is not accessible to people with disabilities.